gavinhughpalmer/sfdx-tools/README.md

   -f, --finalcommit=finalcommit                   The final commit that we want to find the diff of -i, --initialcommit=initialcommit               (required) The initial commit that we want to find the diff of

-  -n, --includedelete=includedelete               [default: true] Flag to determine if delete should be included in the
+  -n, --includedelete                             Flag to determine if delete should be included in the deployment, this
-                                                  deployment, this will generate a destructive change package xml in the metadata deployment
+                                                  will generate a destructive change package xml in the metadata deployment

   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org